 Assistant Professor of Interdisciplinary Arts in the College of Visual & Performing Arts

-Dr. Warren-Crow's teaching interests span music, theatre, dance, and visual art.
-She has areas of expertise in intermedia (especially sound art, performance art, and dance film), performance studies, sound studies, cinema and media studies, girlhood studies, gender studies, and theatrical design.
+Dr. Warren-Crow's teaching interests span music, theatre, dance, film, and visual art.
+She has areas of expertise in intermedia (especially performance art, sound art, and screendance); puppetry, movement-based, and multimedia performance; theatrical design; video and internet art; photography theory; performance studies; cinema and media studies; girlhood studies; gender studies; and vocal aesthetics.
 Previously, she taught at the University of Wisconsin at Milwaukee and the University of California at Berkeley, where she received an Outstanding Graduate Student Instructor Award.
-She is also the recipient of three awards from the American College Theater Festival, an Eisner Award for Continuing Creative Achievement (UC Berkeley's most prestigious award for the arts), and a grant for collaborative transdisciplinary research from UW Milwaukee.
-A former artist-in-residence at the International Center for the History of Electronic Games and instructor at the Berkeley Repertory School of Theatre, Dr. Warren-Crow has a PhD in Performance Studies from UC Berkeley.
+She is also the recipient of three awards from the American College Theater Festival and an Eisner Award for Continuing Creative Achievement (UC Berkeley's most prestigious award for the arts).
+A former researcher-in-residence at the International Center for the History of Electronic Games and instructor at the Berkeley Repertory School of Theatre, Dr. Warren-Crow has a PhD in Performance Studies from UC Berkeley.

 Please visit the website: simplesatellite.org/heatherwarren-crow